It’s time to throw out the traditional SMART goal setting approach. I have a new science-backed goal-setting for runners strategy for 2022.

 Retain balance and remove the boundaries.

 Setting intangible goals or vague goals can be less exciting or sexy.
 But the magic is that when you do it this way, you will very likely find yourself achieving those tangible goals but in a more fulfilling manner.
-They will not rule you or define you.
-They will not throw you off balance.
-They will become fringe benefits of your focus on the intangible goals.
+They will not rule you or define you or throw you off balance.
+Instead, they will become fringe benefits of your focus on the intangible goals.

 - Intangible goals are the big picture goals like having longevity in the sport.